Comfortable homes and low energy costs go hand in hand.

 Home Energy Loan Program

 Michigan Saves believes comfortable homes and low energy costs should go hand in hand.
 That’s why we created the Home Energy Loan Program, one of the most powerful tools in the country, designed to help you take control of your energy costs.
-With available financing up to $30,000 over ten years at standard rates as low 4.25% APR, there’s never been a better time to join thousands of Michigan families by making easy, affordable, smart choices to make your house an efficient home.
+With low-interest financing options available to residents across the state, there’s never been a better time to join thousands of Michigan families by making easy, affordable, smart choices to make your house an efficient home.

 0% APR financing is available for qualifying, energy efficiency measures for Lansing residents that have Lansing Board of Water & Light electricity with Consumers Energy natural gas.